-The Revisionist Geometry series involved scraping down and reinventing a decade old body of work.
-These older paintings contained my earliest attempts at combining geometric forms with an intuitive, painterly process.
+The ongoing Revisionist Geometry series involves scraping down and reinventing a decade old body of work.
+These older paintings contain my earliest attempts at combining geometric forms with an intuitive, painterly process.

-As I scraped the panels down, the weathered surfaces and individual layers that emerged began to tell the story of their making, serving almost as time capsules of my life.
-I saw the color choices, brushstrokes, and experimental approaches that had captivated me ten years ago.
-Memories of the experiences that had fueled that work came flooding back, merged now with thoughts of the present.
-I went back into these paintings to reactivate them and, quite literally, add another layer to the story.
+As I scrape the panels down, the weathered surfaces and individual layers that emerge begin to tell the story of their making, serving almost as time capsules of my life.
+I see the color choices, brushstrokes, and experimental approaches that captivated me ten years ago.
+Memories of the experiences that fueled that work come flooding back, merged now with thoughts of the present.
+I am going back into these paintings to reactivate them and, quite literally, add another layer to the story.

-Some changed only incrementally and some became completely unrecognizable in the end.
+Some change only incrementally and some become completely unrecognizable in the end.
 These paintings are a reflection on time, change, and reinvention.
 They are about the compelling process of continually pushing forward in the studio, a microcosm of life.